Diane Abbott: Comments about Mao Zedong

-Register of Members' Interests

-In 2004, following a complaint made by Conservative MP Andrew Rosindell, Abbott was investigated by the Committee on Standards and Privileges regarding payments she had received from the BBC.
-The committee found that she had failed to declare in the Register of Members' Interests earnings of £17,300 that she had received for appearances on the television programme This Week.
-The Committee upheld the complaint and required Abbott to apologise to the House.
+Assisted dying

+In November 2024, Abbott said she would not support Terminally Ill Adults (End of Life) Bill on assisted dying for terminally ill people.
+She also criticised the amount of time available for scrutiny of the bill, brought by Labour backbencher Kim Leadbeater.
+She co-wrote a piece in The Guardian with Father of the House Conservative MP Edward Leigh opposing the assisted suicide bill.

+Northern Ireland

+In May 2017, The Sunday Times reported that Abbott called for the withdrawal of British troops and Irish reunification in a 1984 interview with Labour and Ireland, a pro-republican journal.
+In the 1984 interview, Abbott criticised the Unionist population of Northern Ireland as an "enclave of white supremacist ideology comparable to white settlers in Zimbabwe", and called for their views to be ignored on the question of Unification, adding: "Ireland is our struggle—every defeat of the British state is a victory for all of us.
+A defeat in Northern Ireland would be a defeat indeed."
+In May 2017, while Shadow Home Secretary, she was asked by Andrew Marr whether she regretted her comments.
+Abbott replied that "It was 34 years ago.
+I've moved on."

+Controversies

 Comments on race

-In 1996, Abbott was criticised after she claimed that at her local hospital "blonde, blue-eyed Finnish girls" were unsuitable as nurses because they had "never met a black person before".
-In response, Marc Wadsworth, founder of the Anti-Racist Alliance, whose mother is Finnish, pointed out that the then-current Miss Finland, Lola Odusoga, was Black, of Nigerian and Finnish descent.
-"She's a black Finn like me," he said.
-Abbott's position was supported by fellow Labour MP Bernie Grant: "Bringing someone here from Finland who has never seen a black person before and expecting them to have some empathy with black people is nonsense.
+In 1996, Abbott was criticised after she said that "blonde, blue-eyed Finnish girls" were unsuitable as nurses at her local hospital because they had "never met a black person before."
+In response, Marc Wadsworth, founder of the Anti-Racist Alliance, whose mother is Finnish, pointed out that the then-current Miss Finland, Lola Odusoga, was black, of Nigerian and Finnish descent.
+"She's a black Finn like me", he said.
+Abbott's position was supported by fellow black Labour MP Bernie Grant: "Bringing someone here from Finland who has never seen a black person before and expecting them to have some empathy with black people is nonsense.
 Scandinavian people don't know black people—they probably don't know how to take their temperature."

-In 2010, defending her decision to send her son to a private school, she asserted that "West Indian mums will go to the wall for their children", prompting criticism about this perceived slight on white mothers.

-On 4 January 2012, Abbott tweeted that: "White people love playing 'divide and rule'.
-We should not play their game", which again led to widespread criticism, including accusations of racism.
-Abbott later apologised for "any offence caused", claiming that she had not intended to "make generalisations about white people"; she claimed in an interview with Andrew Neil that her tweet was referring to the history of the British Empire.
+On 4 January 2012, Abbott tweeted: "White people love playing 'divide and rule'.
+We should not play their game."
+This led to widespread criticism, including accusations of racism.
+Abbott later apologised for "any offence caused", stating that she had not intended to "make generalisations about white people"; she said in an interview with Andrew Neil that her tweet was referring to the history of the British Empire.
 The Deputy Prime Minister Nick Clegg called her comments a "stupid and crass generalisation".
 Nadhim Zahawi, Conservative MP, said: "This is racism.
 If this was a white member of Parliament saying that all black people want to do bad things to us he would have resigned within the hour or been sacked."
 Members of the public lodged complaints, but the Metropolitan Police stated that no investigation would be launched, and no charges would be brought against her, saying she "did not commit a criminal offence."